morisUtokyo/vTR/README.md

+## Usage

+vTR -f [fasta_file]
+* -f: Input a fasta file, say sample.fasta

+## Read data

+Real data and a script program "test.sh" for calculating variant units are found in the directory realdata/ .

 ## Introduction

 vTR (program for computing Variant units in mosaic Tandem Repeats) feeds an input string and an estimated mosaic tandem repeat that partly matches the input, and output a series of variant units.